-- Ask your dealer to help you make sure you know how to correctly clamp your seat post. - 2.
-Understand and apply the correct technique for clamping your seat post. - 3.
-Before you ride the bike, first check that the seat post is securely clamped.
+- 1. Ask your authorized retailer to help you make sure you know how to correctly clamp your seat post. - 2.
+Understand and apply the correct technique for clamping your seat post. - 3.Before you ride the bike, first check that the seat post is securely clamped.

-Adjusting the seat post cam action mechanism
+Adjusting the seat post cam-action mechanism